Multi-Fidelity Active Learning with GFlowNets: Related Work

-This goal, as well as the discrete nature of the search space, is shared with active search, a variant of active learning in which the task is to efficiently find multiple samples of a valuable (binary) class from a discrete domain $\mathcal{X}$ \citep{garnett2012activesearch}.
-This objective was already considered in the early 2000s by Warmuth et al. for drug discovery \citep{warmuth2001activesearch}, and more formally analysed in later work \citep{jiang2017activesearch,jiang2019activesearch}.
-A recent branch of research in stochastic optimisation that considers diversity is so-called Quality-Diversity \citep{chatzilygeroudis2021qualitydiversity}, which typically uses evolutionary algorithms that perform search in the latent space.
-All these and other problems such as multi-armed bandits \citep{robbins1952mabandits} and the general framework of experimental design \citep{chaloner1995experimentaldesign} all share the objective of optimising or exploring an expensive black-box function.
+This goal, as well as the discrete nature of the search space, is shared with active search \citep{garnett2012activesearch}, a variant of active learning in which the task is to efficiently find multiple samples of a valuable (binary) class from a discrete domain $\mathcal{X}$.
+This objective was already considered in the early 2000s by \citet{warmuth2001activesearch} for drug discovery, and more formally analysed in later work \citep{jiang2017activesearch,jiang2019activesearch}.
+Another recent research area in stochastic optimisation that considers diversity is so-called Quality-Diversity \citep{chatzilygeroudis2021qualitydiversity}, which typically uses evolutionary algorithms that search in a latent space.
+These and other problems such as multi-armed bandits \citep{robbins1952mabandits} and the general framework of experimental design \citep{chaloner1995experimentaldesign} all share the objective of optimising or exploring an expensive black-box function.
 Formal connections between some of these areas have been established in the literature \citep{srinivas2009ucp,foster2022bo,jain2023scientificdiscovery,fiore2023alandbo}.

-Multi-fidelity methods have been proposed in most of these related areas of research.
-An early survey on multi-fidelity methods for Bayesian optimisation was compiled by Peherstorfer et al. \citep{peherstorfer2018surveymfbo}, and research on the subject has continued since \citep{perdikaris2017branin, song2018hartmann}, with the proposal of specific acquisition functions \citep{takeno2020mes} and the use of deep neural networks to improve the modelling \citep{li2020multifidelity}.
-Interestingly, the literature on multi-fidelity active learning \citep{li2020mfal} is scarcer than on Bayesian optimisation.
-Recently, works on multi-fidelity active search have also appeared in the literature \citep{nguyen2021mfactivesearch}.
-Finally, multi-fidelity methods have recently started to be applied in scientific discovery problems \citep{chen2021multifidelity,fare2022multifidelity}.
-However, the literature is still scarce probably because most approaches do not tackle the specific needs in scientific discovery, such as the need for diverse samples.
-Here, we aim addressing this need with the use of GFlowNets \citep{bengio2021gfn, jain2022mogfn} for multi-fidelity active learning.
+Multi-fidelity methods have been proposed in most of these areas of research.
+An early survey on multi-fidelity methods for Bayesian optimisation was compiled by \citet{peherstorfer2018surveymfbo}, and research on the subject has continued since with the proposal of specific acquisition functions \citep{takeno2020mes} and the use of deep neural networks to improve the modelling \citep{li2020multifidelity}.
+Recently, works on multi-fidelity active search have also appeared in the literature \citep{nguyen2021mfactivesearch}, but interestingly, the literature on multi-fidelity active learning \citep{li2020mfal} is scarcer.
+Finally, while multi-fidelity methods have started to be applied in scientific discovery problems \citep{chen2021multifidelity,fare2022multifidelity} the literature is still limited probably because most approaches cannot tackle the specifics of scientific discovery, such as the need for diverse samples.
+Here, we aim at addressing this need with the use of GFlowNets \citep{bengio2021gfn, jain2022mogfn} for multi-fidelity active learning.